• Share this on:

 Tips:

-4. Differentiate yourself from competition
+5. Differentiate yourself from the competition

 As sustainability becomes mainstream in the European market, buyers are always looking for new approaches to sustainability.
 This also sets them apart from their competitors.
 Working with suppliers who are truly committed to sustainable practices and are able to communicate their unique approaches may translate into a competitive advantage for your company.

-Explore concepts like ‘nature positive’ and ‘regenerative production’
+Explore concepts like ‘nature-positive’ and ‘regenerative production’

 Consider exploring concepts like ‘nature positive’, ‘regenerative production’ and ‘net zero’.
 Stated simply, these concepts refer to halting and reversing the loss of biodiversity, increasing biomass and reducing the use of fossil energy in the production system.
 If you are exporting a natural ingredient that is harvested wild or obtained from cultivated trees or shrubs, you may already be contributing to these concepts without even knowing it.